SparkKids/SparkKids-Week7-Challenge-Repository/README.md

   ## Installation

-  Download the code from the github repository into into the root directory for your README generator, then enter the following commands from the command line: npx init, npm install
+  Download the code from the github repository into into the root directory for your README generator.
+From the Git Bash command line, cd to the projects root directory: "cd ~[Your projects root directory]/develop" Then enter the following commands from the command line: npx init followed by npm install.

   ## Usage

-  In Git Bash command line, from the projects root directory enter: "node index.js"
+  From the Git Bash command line, cd to the projects root directory: "cd ~[Your projects root directory]/develop" then enter: "node index.js"

   ## Contributing